- Polyradiculoneuropathy in dogs – A comprehensive overview

 Exercises for everyday life

-• Light massages to promote blood circulation and muscle relaxation.
+- Light massages to promote blood circulation and muscle relaxation.

-• Stretching for the tendons and ligaments to prevent shortening.
+- Stretching for the tendons and ligaments, to prevent shortening.

 Acupuncture and acupressure

-Nutrition and nutritional supplements
+Nutrition and dietary supplements

 Rehabilitation and prognosis